[OpenWrt-Devel] Proposal: change buildbot's build failure logic to be less restrictive regarding packages from feeds

 failing packages from the feeds would not kill the whole build.
 Failing

-packages from feeds should just me marked as broken.
+packages from feeds should just be marked as broken.
 That might require

-splitting "package compilation" step 25 to two different steps, one for
+splitting "package compilation" step to two different steps, one for packages

-packages from the Openwrt main repo, one for packages from feeds. (or
+from the Openwrt main repo, one for packages from feeds. (or alternatively,

-alternatively, the essential packages should contain an ESSENTIAL definition
+the essential packages should contain an ESSENTIAL definition on the

-on the Makefile, or something like that, and the failure logic should take
+Makefile, or something like that, and the failure logic should take that into

 openwrt-devel mailing list